tkob/mlmsgpack/README.md

 Known Problems
 --------------

-Our recommendation is MLton, MLKit and Poly/ML.
-Moscow ML is also fine if you don't use real values.
+Our recommendation is MLton, MLKit and Poly/ML as all tests passed on them.
+SML/NJ and Moscow ML is fine if you don't use real values.

 #### SML/NJ

-Packing real values produces imprecise results in some situations.
+Packing real values fail or produces imprecise results in some situations.

 #### Moscow ML